 This BaByliss Pro curling iron features 1.5-inch barrel that is great for making loose curls and waves.
 The wand itself and the handle are rather long which is especially useful if you have really long hair.
 The problem is, the tip is hot and disproportionally small.
 It’s difficult to hold the end and avoid getting burned.

-This BaByliss curling iron features the ceramic titanium barrel, and titanium is the kind of material you don’t want to use on fine or damaged hair.
+This BaByliss curling iron features the ceramic titanium barrel, and titanium is the kind of material you don’t want to use on fine or damaged hair (check more curling irons for fine hair).
 There are as many as 50 heat settings, and the maximum temperature is 450°F. Due to the special ceramic technology, this 1 1/2 inch curling iron will leave you with smooth and frizz-free locks.

 This Helen of Troy curling iron brush is a real catch for women with short and shoulder-length hair.
 It features 0.5-inch barrel, and there are not so many curling irons with such small barrel.
 The plastic tips with tiny rounded ends gently grip your hair and prevent scratching your scalp.
 Easy to handle, lightweight, and stylish – it’s got a lot of merits.
 For me, it’s one of the best curling irons for short hair.